 Clive Arrowsmith

 Clive Arrowsmith (b.
 1949) is one of Wales’ most celebrated photographers, acclaimed for his dynamic contributions to fashion photography, portraiture, and advertising.
-With a career spanning decades, Arrowsmith has photographed iconic cultural figures such as Yves Saint Laurent, David Bowie, Yoko Ono, Damien Hirst, the Dalai Lama, and Sammy Davis Jr. Known for his refined eye, dramatic lighting, and narrative-rich compositions, his work has consistently placed him at the forefront of the fashion and entertainment industries.
+With a career spanning decades, Arrowsmith has photographed a wide array of cultural icons and luminaries, including Yves Saint Laurent, David Bowie, Yoko Ono, Damien Hirst, the Dalai Lama, and Sammy Davis Jr. Known for his refined eye, dramatic lighting, and narrative-rich compositions, Arrowsmith’s work has consistently placed him at the forefront of the fashion and entertainment industries.

-Arrowsmith’s love of music informed his prolific career as a music photographer, creating album covers and promotional portraits for legends such as Sir Paul McCartney, George Harrison, Wings, Jeff Beck, Art Garfunkel, and Def Leppard.
-He is the only photographer to have shot the prestigious Pirelli Calendar in two consecutive years—a rare distinction in the industry.
+In addition to his editorial work, Arrowsmith’s deep connection to music and performance led to a prolific career in album and promotional photography.
+He has created portraits for music legends such as Sir Paul McCartney, George Harrison, Wings, Jeff Beck, Art Garfunkel, Def Leppard, and others.
+His fusion of visual artistry and cultural insight extended to the prestigious Pirelli Calendar, where he made history as the only photographer to shoot the calendar in two consecutive years—a rare honor in the industry.

-His commercial portfolio includes major campaigns for De Beers, Revlon, Lexus, G.H.D., Caroline Castigliano, and Hasselblad, as well as award-winning television commercials, including a Silver Lion at the Cannes Film Festival for Hamlet Cigars.
-He has also directed music videos for artists including Def Leppard, Jamiroquai, and Jools Holland.
+Arrowsmith’s commercial work is equally significant.
+He has led major advertising campaigns for clients including De Beers, Revlon, Lexus, G.H.D., Caroline Castigliano, and Hasselblad, while also directing award-winning television commercials for Heinz, Hamlet Cigars (Silver Lion, Cannes Film Festival), Revlon, and others.
+He has also ventured into music video direction for artists such as Def Leppard, Jamiroquai, and Jools Holland.

-A passionate humanitarian, Arrowsmith has participated in the Free Tibet campaign, working in Taiwan with the band Chthonic and photographing the Dalai Lama on several occasions.
-His images often reflect a deep sensitivity to both beauty and the human condition.
+Passionate about global issues, Arrowsmith has participated in the Free Tibet campaign, collaborating with the Taiwanese heavy metal band Chthonic and photographing His Holiness the Dalai Lama multiple times.
+His images often combine visual power with a sense of humanitarian sensitivity.

-In 2021, he released Arrowsmith: Fashion, Beauty and Portraits (ACC Publishing), a sweeping retrospective described as “nothing short of breathtaking.”
-His work is held in major public collections, including Fotografiska in Stockholm, the National Portrait Gallery in London, and the Museum of Bath Architecture.
+His work is held in several major collections, including Fotografiska in Stockholm, the National Portrait Gallery in London, and the Museum of Bath Architecture.
 Clive Arrowsmith continues to influence new generations of photographers with his passion, storytelling, and enduring vision.

 Photography & Works